shoaibms/mofa_transformer/README.md

 ## ✉️ Contact

-**Lead developer:** Shoaib M. Mirza – shoaib.mirza@example.edu.au
+**Lead developer:** Shoaib M. Mirza – shoaibmirza2200@gmail.com

-Please open an issue for technical questions; email for collaboration inquiries.

 ## 🙏 Acknowledgments

-- This work was supported by [funding agencies/grant numbers]
+- This work was supported by Agriculture Victoria Research
-- The MOFA+ implementation builds upon the original work by Argelaguet et al.
 - We thank [acknowledgments] for their valuable feedback and support.